 - Cross border business network

-The subproject has started the second analysis and been in contact with more than 100 companies to get an overview of their competence needs.
+The second analysis was completed in June 2017 and the subproject has been in contact with companies in the region to get an overview of their competence needs.
 The analysis includes discussions of Higher Vocational Education (Yrkeshögskola) connected to production of advanced technology, public procurement, enhanced skills in 3D printing in metal and a list of the companies’ expertise in the region.

 Cross Border Barriers